MOEAFramework/MOEAFramework/docs/miscellaneousTopics.md

 ## Mixed Types

-Some problems may require combining different types of decision variables.
-This is supported by the MOEA Framework, but it does require some additional setup.
-First, when defining the problem, configure the solution with the desired types.
-Here we setup up a binary integer and a real decision variable.
+While most of the problems presented here use a single decision variable type (e.g., all real-valued numbers), the MOEA Framework also supports mixing types.
+To see this in action, let's first define a problem that includes a binary integer and a real-valued decision variable:

 <!-- java:examples/org/moeaframework/examples/misc/MixedTypesExample.java [62:68] -->